Chinchillas are growing in popularity as an adorable and excellent family pet.

 Going back to the previous fun fact, part of the reason these accessories are needed for a chinchilla is that these rodents love to chew.

 Not only do they love to chew, but they also need to chew to help keep their teeth filed down.
+It is one of the reasons chinchillas often hold things.

 Just be sure to protect your chinchilla from chewing dangers when it is outside of its cage by doing things such as covering wires and keeping harmful and toxic items out of reach.